How Get Started on Realtime

-This has been written as a manual for you to use to get yourself set up and going as a REALTIME reporter.
-I have been a court reporter for 20 years.
-I have gone out in the field and worked with realtime, discovered how and what to do, and now I have written up what I know.
+This has been written as a manual for you to use to get yourself set up and going as a realtime reporter.
+I have been a court reporter for 40 years, and I have gone out in the field and worked with realtime, discovered how and what to do, and now I have written up what I know.
 I hope you find it useful and inspiring.

 - What Is Realtime?